Thermal Leptophilic Light Vector Dark Matter with Spinor Mediator and Muon (g-2) Anomaly: Anomalous Magnetic Moment (AMM) of the Muon

 In light of the results, we study constraints on the parameter space of the model.
 Since in our model, VDM particles interact with the SM leptons via a massive mediator, a significant effect on the anomalous magnetic moment of the leptons is expected.

 In the present work, as we mentioned before, we consider universality for all interactions of leptons.
 Therefore, we only consider the magnetic moment of the muon and ignore weaker constraints on the AMMs of tau and electron.
 The model contribution to muon magnetic moment arises from the one-loop mediated by VDMs.
 The analytical expression for $\Delta a_{\mu}^{\psi}$ is \cite{Leveille:1977rc}-\cite{Queiroz:2014zfa}: where and $\epsilon=M_{\psi}/m_{\mu}$, $\lambda=m_{\mu}/M_X$ ($m_{\mu}$ is the muon mass, $M_{\psi}$ and $M_{X}$ are spinor mediator and DM mass).
-Therefore the contribution of a generic spinor mediator to the muon anomalous magnetic moment is given by: where $g_s$ and $g_p$ are couplings of the SM leptons with new fields in accordance with interaction terms of Eq.~\eqref{lagrangian}.
+Therefore the contribution of a generic spinor mediator to the muon anomalous magnetic moment is given by:

+where $g_s$ and $g_p$ are couplings of the SM leptons with new fields in accordance with interaction terms of Eq.~\eqref{lagrangian}.
 Figs.~\ref{amu}-a and b show allowed region in $M_X-M_{\psi}$ plane for random values of couplings which is consistent with BNL E821 and FNAL E989 experiments.
 As it is seen in figures, for masses of spinor and DM between a few hundred $\rm MeV$ to $100~\rm GeV$, the contribution of the model can explain $a_{\mu}$ anomaly.
 Note that in each plot, we turn on both couplings ($g_s$ and $g_p$).

+Before the next section, we comment on the electron g-2 result as a comparison.
+There is a 2.4 $ \sigma $ discrepancy between the theoretical prediction \cite{Aoyama:2017uqe} and the existing experimental measurement \cite{Hanneke:2008tm,Hanneke:2010au} of the electron anomalous magnetic moment,

+Given the negative sign of the above relation, to explain both electron and muon g-2 in this model, according to (\ref{formula magnetic}), one should consider different couplings for electron and muon generations.
+Otherwise, $ \Delta a_{\mu}^{\psi} > 0 $ leads to $ \Delta a_{e}^{\psi} > 0 $.
+However, considering the significance of 4.2 $ \sigma $ of muon anomalous magnetic moment and ignoring 2.4 $ \sigma $ electron g-2 anomaly, we continue to assume universal couplings between the mediators and the SM leptons.